rtivadar/aath0.github.io/_posts/2018-04-15-atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.md

 clear code is greater than clever code, in hopes that anyone can easily follow my analysis.
 In places, this has lead to some rather long
 (but clear!) variable names.

-For anyone interested, my entire R project for this analysis can be found here.
-(INSERT LINK)
+For anyone interested, my entire R project for this analysis [can be found here](https://github.com/ethanwicker/atp-tennis-analysis).

 ---